airdcpp-web/airdcpp-extensions/README.md

 >This document defines the low-level AirDC++ extension specifications.
 If you are looking into developing an own extension, you might want to check out the [airdcpp-create-extension](https://github.com/airdcpp-web/airdcpp-create-extension) JavaScript starter project instead, which provides various abstractions for developers.

-AirDC++ extensions use [AirDC++ Web API](http://docs.airdcpp.apiary.io) to communicate with the application via WebSocket or HTTP REST calls.
+AirDC++ extensions use [AirDC++ Web API](http://apidocs.airdcpp.net) to communicate with the application via [WebSockets or HTTP REST calls](https://github.com/airdcpp-web/airdcpp-apidocs/blob/master/communication-protocols.md).
 Extensions are launched in a separate process with the specified [scripting engine](#scripting-engines) and their lifecycle and corresponding API sessions are managed by the application.

 ## Resources